February 18, 2019

-Price is important, but it’s not the only thing to look out for.
+Price is important, but it’s not the only thing to consider.
 Poor coverage and bad customer service could cost you more in the long run.

-Compare price — Some companies offer a lower price but for significantly less coverage.
-So if you’re in a major accident or your car gets damaged, you may ultimately pay more.
+Compare price: Some companies offer a lower price—but for significantly less coverage.
+So if you’re in a major accident or your car is damaged, you could ultimately end up paying more.

-The #1 factor that goes into your Root auto insurance rate is how well you drive.
-The app makes it easy to get a car insurance quote and control how much you pay by adjusting coverage amounts.
+Our app makes it easy to get a car insurance quote, and you can control how much you’ll pay by adjusting your coverage types and amounts.

-Compare coverage amounts — Make sure you know which coverages you actually need.
-Start by looking at your current policy.
-Then compare each type of coverage to the new quotes.
+Compare coverage amounts: Make sure you know which coverages you actually need.
+Start by looking at your current policy, then compare how changing your coverage type affects your rate.

-Insurance coverage can get confusing, but don’t worry—Root breaks down insurance lingo and walks you through each step of customizing your policy.
-Compare car insurance options and benefits from Root with other companies.
-Look at them side by side, if it helps.
+Choosing insurance coverages can be confusing, so we’ve broken down some common insurance jargon and walked through each step of customizing your policy.
+Try doing a side-by-side comparison of your car insurance options and benefits from Root with other companies.

-Compare reviews — Any company will have some negative reviews, but look closely to determine which are real and how it could affect you.
-Root Insurance has an average rating of 4.7 .
-We pride ourselves on offering a great experience, excellent coverage, and even better savings.
+Compare reviews: Any company will have some negative reviews, but look closely to determine which ones are real and how those issues could affect you.
+Root has an average rating of 4.7 .
+We are committed to offering a great experience, excellent coverage and genuine savings.

-3. Beware of hidden fees and trick discounts
+3. Be aware of hidden fees and misleading discounts

-Only pay for the coverage you need—don’t be tricked by inflated rates traditional insurers offer to make up for bad drivers’ claims.
-The Root app prices insurance rates fairly by filtering bad drivers out.
+Only pay for the coverage you need—traditional insurer rates are often inflated by the costs of covering bad drivers’ claims.
+The Root app prices rates fairly by filtering bad drivers out entirely.

-Some insurance companies even lure you in with absurd discounts and deals.
-At Root, we care about what matters—your good driving—so the discounts are already included in your rate.
+Keep an eye out for discounts and deals that are too good to be true.
+At Root, we focus on what matters—your good driving—so the discounts are already included in your rate.

 4. Don’t let your coverage lapse

-Double check that your previous company actually cancels your old policy.
-Not all insurance companies are as modern as Root, so it can take them longer.
-Get your cancellation in writing (paper letter or email), just to be sure.
-While we can request the cancellation for you, we can’t force it.
-If you don’t receive notification within 10 business days, call your previous company to confirm.
+While Root can request the cancellation for you, we can’t force it.
+If you don’t receive notification within 10 business days, call your previous company to confirm your request went through.

 If you have a loan or lease on your car, you’ll also want to notify your lien holder (leasing company) about the change in coverage.
-Root does this for you, too, when you add them to your policy through the app.
-And don’t forget to cancel any automatic payments through your bank to your previous company.
-Finally, make sure you get your prorated refund (if you’re expecting one).
+We can notify them for you, when you add them to your policy through the app.